UFC needs McGregor-Diaz III now more than ever

 Slumps in talent, transition periods, injuries and bad luck are all part of mixed martial arts.
 The UFC has weathered them before and will weather them again.
 This is no different.

-You could say the current slide requires some creative solutions but it actually doesn’t.
+You could say the current slide requires some creative solutions, but it actually doesn’t.

 Someone call Nate.
 Someone call Conor.
-Make a deal and get the discussion back to what is going to happen inside the Octagon and not what delusional social media interactions Mayweather and McGregor are involved in.
+Make a deal and get the discussion back to what is going to happen inside the Octagon and not what delusional social-media interactions Mayweather and McGregor are involved in.

 The sport, the fans and its new ownership need a big-time fight, ASAP.
-There is one obvious one waiting to be made.
+There is an obvious one waiting to be made.

 Popular UFC video on Yahoo Sports: